United States Forest Service: Regions

-Ranger District
+Ranger Districts

 The administration of individual National Forests is subdivided into Ranger Districts.
 The Forest Service has over 600 ranger districts.
 Each district has a staff of 10 to 300 people under the direction of a district ranger, a line officer who reports to a forest supervisor.
 The districts vary in size from 50000 acre to more than 1 e6acre.
 Most on-the-ground activities occur on ranger districts, including trail construction and maintenance, operation of campgrounds, oversight of a wide variety of special use permitted activities, management of vegetation and wildlife habitat, and cultural resource management.

 Major divisions

 National Forest System

 Forest Service team uses a 106 mm recoilless rifle for avalanche control at Mammoth Mountain in the Inyo National Forest in California.
 Note the Minarets in background.